What is feedback analytics & what's its purpose?

 For offline and omnichannel sellers, in-person feedback can offer another perspective too.
 There must also be opportunities to hear from customers in bricks and mortar stores.

-Challenges to customer feedback analysis
+The best solution to customer feedback challenges

 As we’ve touched upon above, best practice in customer feedback data analysis calls for freeform text from a massive variety of sources which need to be analysed.